Skip to main content

 • White-label, multi-tenant, on-prem connectivity; built-in AI agent layer with MCP server

-• SOC 2 Type II, ISO 27001, GDPR, EU-hosted
+• SOC 2 Type II, ISO 27001, GDPR, HIPAA, CCPA, EU-hosted on AWS Frankfurt

 2. Boomi

 Boomi is the closest direct competitor to MuleSoft at the enterprise iPaaS level, with 1,500+ application and technology connectors, full coverage of application integration, data integration, API management, EDI, and master data management, and a 12-time Gartner Magic Quadrant Leader recognition that matches MuleSoft’s.
-The platform recently launched an AI agent management capability that already has 75,000+ agents in production – and customers consistently rate it as friendlier to mid-market teams than MuleSoft.
+The platform recently launched an AI agent management capability that already has 75,000+ agents in production, and customers consistently rate it as friendlier to mid-market teams than MuleSoft.

-Pricing is meaningfully more accessible than MuleSoft.
-Pay-as-you-go starts at $99/month plus usage.
-Professional starts around $550/month for up to 5 connections.
-Enterprise typically begins at $1,200/month and scales to mid-six figures for large deployments – still expensive, but typically 30-50% cheaper than the equivalent MuleSoft contract.
+Pricing is meaningfully more accessible than MuleSoft: pay-as-you-go starts at $99/month plus usage, Professional around $550/month for up to five connections, and Enterprise typically begins at $1,200/month and scales to mid-six figures, still expensive but typically 30-50% cheaper than the equivalent MuleSoft contract.
 The hybrid Atom architecture supports cloud, on-prem, and edge deployments, which makes Boomi a natural fit for regulated industries and hybrid environments.
+Best for: mid-market and enterprise teams that need MuleSoft-level scope but want a friendlier, less expensive platform with strong hybrid deployment options.

 3. Workato